wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-use-sqoop.md

 		Write-Host "Done" -ForegroundColor Green

 5. Click **Run Script** or press **F5** to run the script.
-6. Use the [Management Portal][azure-management-portal] to examine the tables and clustered indexes.
+6. Use the <!-- deleted by customization [preview portal][azure-management-portal] --><!-- keep by customization: begin --> [Management Portal][azure-management-portal] <!-- keep by customization: end --> to examine the tables and clustered indexes.

 **For SQL Server**